-Ms. Keenan-Bolger returned off-Broadway for her next productions, starring as Mary in the musical Saved at Playwrights Horizons from May to June 2008, as Katie in Bachelorette for Second Stage Theatre from July to August 2010, and as Jenny Bridges in A Small Fire from December 2010 to January 2011, once again at Playwrights Horizons.
-She then landed the role of Molly in New York Theatre Workshop's acclaimed production of Peter and the Starcatcher, which played the off-Broadway venue from February to April 2011, resulting in yet another Drama Desk Award nomination, and transferred to the Great White Way in March 2012, leading to her second Tony Award nomination.
-Ahead of the Broadway premiere, Ms. Keenan-Bolger also took the time to star as Mary Flynn in New York City Center's Encores! production of Sondheim's Merrily We Roll Along in February 2012.
+Keenan-Bolger returned off Broadway for her next productions, starring as Mary in the musical Saved at Playwrights Horizons from May to June 2008, as Katie in Bachelorette for Second Stage Theatre from July to August 2010, and as Jenny Bridges in A Small Fire from December 2010 to January 2011, once again at Playwrights Horizons.
+She then landed the role of Molly in New York Theatre Workshop's acclaimed production of Peter and the Starcatcher, which played the Off-Broadway venue from February to April 2011, resulting in yet another Drama Desk Award nomination, and transferred to Broadway in March 2012, leading to her second Tony Award nomination.
+Ahead of the Broadway premiere, Keenan-Bolger also starred as Mary Flynn in New York City Center's Encores! production of Sondheim's Merrily We Roll Along in February 2012.

-Ms. Keenan-Bolger followed this with a Lincoln Center Theater debut, starring as Mother in an off-Broadway production of Sarah Ruhl's The Oldest Boy from October to December 2014.
-She was last seen on Broadway as Varya, opposite Diane Lane, in Roundabout Theatre Company's 2016 revival of Chekhov's The Cherry Orchard and she was last seen off-Broadway in Second Stage Theatre's 2017 production of A Parallelogram.
+Keenan-Bolger followed this performance with her Lincoln Center Theater debut, starring as Mother in an Off-Broadway production of Sarah Ruhl's The Oldest Boy from October to December 2014.
+She was next seen on Broadway as Varya, opposite Diane Lane, in Roundabout Theatre Company's 2016 revival of Chekhov's The Cherry Orchard, and she was last seen off Broadway in Second Stage Theatre's 2017 production of A Parallelogram.